WHO ARE WE?

 (v) any other unwelcome physical, verbal or non-verbal conduct of sexual nature

-However, discomfort or harassment is not limited to what is defined under the law above, and also includes physical, sexual violence, discrimination on the basis of caste, gender identity and ableism.
+However, we would like to remind that discomfort or harassment is not limited to what is defined under the law above, and also includes physical/sexual violence and discrimination on the basis of caste, religion, gender identity and ableism.

-This specific BQT document is a work-in-progress document and will be reviewed at regular intervals so that it does not serve as a rigid punitive document.
-BQT is open to listening to suggestions and recommendations on the nature of the document, its accessibility and expansion, in a way that ensures safe space for its members.
+This particular BQT document is a living document and will be reviewed at regular intervals so that it does not serve as a rigid punitive document.
+BQT is open to hearing suggestions and recommendations on the nature and contents of the document, its accessibility and expansion, in a way that ensures a safe-space for its members.

 Resources: